Low-data deep quantum chemical learning for accurate MP2 and coupled-cluster correlations: Introduction

-Alternative to the atomistic locality, the electronic locality for explicit electron interactions has been also investigated as a critical element for developing electronic ML methods which represent molecules and electron interactions by learning inexpensive \textit{ab-initio} electronic structure data from, for example, the correlation electron densities \cite{nudejima2019machine, han2021machine}, local electronic orbitals from low-tier wave functions, \cite{welborn2018transferability, cheng2019universal, cheng2019regression, chen2020ground, husch2021improved, cheng2022UC, qiao2022informing, karandashev2022orbital} post-HF wave function amplitude and density tensors, \cite{margraf2018making, townsend2019data, peyton2020machine, townsend2020transferable} small multireference calculations \cite{king2021ranked} and many others.
-In principle, the local electronic degrees of freedom are usually near-sighted on a compact subset of atoms and transferable between molecules of different sizes. \cite{meyer2016libraries} The low-tier intermediate electronic descriptors are apparently more expressive than atomistic ones by respecting the quantum mechanically correlated nature of electrons which encodes the part of the mapping from an atomistic geometry to an electronic distribution.
-Nevertheless, the electronic locality that had been intensively developed to accelerate direct low-scaling post-HF computations has yet been fully explored to further enhance the ML data and learning efficiencies of electronic ML approaches that allow accurate and transferable large-scale predictions.
+Alternative to the atomistic locality, the electronic locality for explicit electron interactions has been also investigated as a critical element for developing electronic ML methods which represent molecules and electron interactions by learning inexpensive \textit{ab-initio} electronic structure data from, for example, the correlation electron densities \cite{nudejima2019machine, han2021machine}, local electronic orbitals from low-tier wave functions, \cite{welborn2018transferability, cheng2019universal, cheng2019regression, chen2020ground, husch2021improved, cheng2022UC, qiao2020orbnet, qiao2022informing, karandashev2022orbital} post-HF wave function amplitude and density tensors, \cite{margraf2018making, townsend2019data, peyton2020machine, townsend2020transferable} small multireference calculations \cite{king2021ranked} and many others.
+In principle, the local electronic degrees of freedom are usually near-sighted on a compact subset of atoms and transferable between molecules of different sizes. \cite{meyer2016libraries} The low-tier intermediate electronic descriptors are apparently more expressive than atomistic ones by respecting the quantum mechanically correlated nature of electrons which encodes the part of the mapping from an atomistic geometry to an electronic distribution. {Notably, the recent OrbNet and OrbNet-Equi models \cite{qiao2020orbnet, qiao2022informing} have expressed mean-field operators in local symmetry-adapted atomic orbitals from tight-binding simulations for an embedded graph neural network.} Nevertheless, the electronic locality that had been intensively developed to accelerate direct low-scaling post-HF computations {and its interplay with correlated feature design} have yet been fully explored to further enhance the ML data and learning efficiencies of electronic ML approaches that allow accurate and transferable large-scale predictions.

 In this contribution, we introduce a transferable deep NN (T-dNN) model for predicting the energy of a large molecule by learning cheap local wave function operators of small molecules, inspired by the idea that the extremely crude local structure of post-HF wave functions, which is poor for any useful direct post-HF computation, is however systematically improvable, intrinsically encoded with the full symmetry constraint and can be generated and learned at low costs comparable to the preceding HF computation.
 More specifically, these coarse-grained wave function operators can be utilized to effectively represent the various essential electron interactions through an electronic decomposition of local descriptors to map the energies of molecules.
 Our T-dNN model leverages the learning ability of the deep NN to fine-tune and improve the crude mapping along quantum mechanically justified curvature.
 In this work, we will demonstrate the efficient transferability of our T-dNN model in accurately predicting MP2 and CCSD correlation energies across the organic compound space of various elements, sizes, covalent and non-covalent interactions without the explicit training of large target structures.
 In particular, we will show its excellent performance in extrapolating the energies of water clusters of various sizes, morphologies and molecular dynamics trajectories up to (H$_2$O)$_{128}$ by training small clusters of (H$_2$O)$_{8}$ and (H$_2$O)$_{16}$.